tlachmann/OctoPrint-heated-chamber/README.md

 # OctoPrint-heated-chamber

-rafactored the originak Plugin for most fail safe temperature sensor handling due to risc of damage or fire by uncontrolled heater.
+rafactored the original Plugin, for most fail safe temperature sensor handling due to risc of damage or fire by uncontrolled heater.

 Also added:
 - capability for seperate heating and cooling fan.